 For a bike to rent, I chose a trekking bike that looks comfortable to ride.

 2 Start your sightseeing at Jofuku Park!

 Jofuku is said to have traveled all over the world searching for medicine for immortality under the order by the Emperor of the Qin Dynasty in China and finally reached Shingu, where he discovered a medicinal plant called "Tendai Uyaku”.
 His tomb is currently set up in Jofuku Park.

-As a starting point for city tourism, Jofuku Park is a good place to start as it is less than 5 minutes on foot from the Shingu Station.
+In regards to sightseeing around the city, Jofuku Park is a good place to start as it is less than 5 minutes on foot from the Shingu Train Station.

 Address: 1-4-24 Jofuku, Shingu-shi, Wakayama

 Hours: 7:00-19:00 (From September to April, opening hours are 8:30-17:30)